dmancilla85/laslo/README.md

 JAVA Runtime 8 - Latest update. https://www.java.com/en/download/ It's highly recommended to have a multicore processor to process large sequences.
 This version only runs in a Windows x64 SO, because of the external executables.

-## Latest release
+## Latest releases
+- 1.10 17/9/19 :
+	- Added Language menu options - (English and spanish)
+	- Added "Avoid lonely pairs option"
+	- Fixed problems with large FASTA files ( > 50MB )
+  -

+- 1.01 25/8/19 :
-- 25/8.
-Fixed problem with generation of multiple shuffled sequences.
+	- Fixed problem with generation of multiple shuffled sequences.

 ## Instructions